fermyon/developer/content/cloud/pricing-and-billing.md

 **I'm interested in increasing a quota limit on a resource not listed in Fermyon's pricing plan, can you help?**

 Fermyon will happily consider the request!
 Please reach out to [our team](mailto:sales@fermyon.com) sharing the desired resource and quota limit, and we'll work to assist you.
 You can see a list of Fermyon Cloud quota limits [here](https://developer.fermyon.com/cloud/faq#quota-limits).

+### GDPR

+**I would like all my personal data removed from your systems; how do I go about doing that?**

+We are sorry to hear that you will no longer be using our services.
+Please reach out to [legal@fermyon.com](mailto:legal@fermyon.com) and we will of course remove your data from our systems as required by local requirements.

+**You use data subprocessors so where can I see a list of those you rely on?**

+For an up-to-date list of Fermyon’s data subprocessors please visit <https://www.fermyon.com/sub-processors>.